 USAA's loss assessment coverage has a limit of $10,000, for example, whereas most other insurers only provide $1,000 of this coverage in their policies.
 USAA's base policies also include identity theft coverage, which is often an optional add-on in condo insurance policies.
 There's also special military coverage that pays up to $10,000 for damage to your personal property caused by war.
 All in all, if you're a current or former member of the military, it's difficult to find a better option for condo insurance than USAA.

 What to look for in the best condo insurance companies

 When looking for a condo insurance policy, your options are similar to those for home insurance.
 The primary difference is that condo owners are looking for a policy that complements their condo association coverage, as some parts of their building may already be covered by the association's master policy.

 Look for these features in your condo insurance policy.

-- It should fill the gaps in your condo association's master policy: If you own a condo, you'll be partially covered by master condo association policy.
-But master policy coverage can range from from an all-in policy, which covers everything but your personal belongings, to a bare-walls policy, which only covers communal areas.
+- It should fill the gaps in your condo association's master policy: If you own a condo, you'll be partially covered by a master condo association policy.
+But master policy coverage can range from an all-in policy, which covers everything but your personal belongings, to a bare-walls policy, which only covers communal areas.